 Students are not permitted to make their own student teaching placements.
 The University cannot guarantee that students will be placed in the schools of their choice.
-In addition, students may have to be placed in locations that will require living away from the Michigan Tech campus.

 Because of the commitment made by school districts and cooperating teachers, and because of the costs associated with placing student teachers, if a student applies and accepts a placement for student teaching and subsequently withdraws (either before or during the student teaching assignment), the student will need to wait one calendar year before being placed in another student teaching assignment.
 It is critical that a student who applies for student teaching accepts the professional responsibility associated with student teaching.
 School districts make professional commitments to students, and the expectation is that students will act in a professional and responsible manner.
 Appeals to this rule are rarely granted, but may be made in writing to the chair of the Division of Teacher Education.